Jonathansw/Airing-Anime-Discord-Bot/README.md

-# Anime airing today discord bot
+# Personal discord bot

 Simple discord bot that returns anime that is going to be airing today.
-It is using the [AniList's api](https://github.com/AniList/ApiV2-GraphQL-Docs) to query for Anime.
+For anime the [AniList's api](https://github.com/AniList/ApiV2-GraphQL-Docs) is used.
+For CSGO the [Unoffical HLTV api](https://www.npmjs.com/package/hltv) is used.

 ```
 Help: !help
-Airing: !today or !t
+Airing Anime: !airing or !a
+CSGO Matches: !csgo
 ```